rohitgr7/triton_inference_cc/README.md

    docker build -t triton_cc:0.0.1 -f dockers/Dockerfile.cpu .
    ```

-1. Run the notebook and save the `weights` folder to ensure the default pytorch model get's loaded.
+1. Run the notebook and save the `weights` folder to ensure the default PyTorch model gets loaded.

 1. Run the docker container with tritonserver in detach mode